 Appearances: 3 (3/0) Goals: 0

-Gregory was born in Scunthorpe in 1954 and turned professional with Fourth Division Northampton Town in May 1972.
+Born in Scunthorpe in 1954, Gregory turned professional with Fourth Division Northampton Town in May 1972.
 After 187 appearances, he signed for Aston Villa in June 1977.
-After 2 years and 65 matches for the First Division side, he joined newly promoted Brighton and Hove Albion for £250,000 in 1979, playing 72 times and helping them stay in the top flight.
+After 2 years and 65 matches for the First Division side, he joined newly promoted Brighton & Hove Albion for £250,000 in 1979, playing 72 times and helping them stay in the top flight.
 In June 1981, he signed for Queens Park Rangers and entered the most successful period of his playing career, playing in the 1982 FA Cup final (in which QPR were beaten by Tottenham) and winning a Second Division championship medal in 1983.
 This promotion also brought him six England caps.
 After 161 appearances and 36 goals for QPR, Gregory left Loftus Road in November 1985 to join Derby County, where he played another 103 games, scoring 22 goals, and winning another Second Division championship medal in 1987.
-He was appointed player-manager at Portsmouth in July 1989 but things did not go well and he was dismissed at the end of that year.
+He was appointed player-manager at Portsmouth in January 1989 but things did not go well and he was dismissed a year later.

 A further brief, non-contract spell with Bolton Wanderers followed towards the end of the 1989-1990 season, and he then joined the coaching staff at Leicester City.
 In 1994, he took a similar job at Aston Villa, leaving to become manager of Wycombe Wanderers in October 1996.
 Having guided Wycombe to Second Division safety, he was appointed manager of Aston Villa in 1998 and of Derby County in 2002.
 Dismissed by Derby County in 2003, he worked as a football pundit for Sky until, in September 2006, he was appointed manager of his old club QPR until his dismissal in October 2007.